Sjhunt93/IAP-2019-2020/Solutions/Overview.md

 Certain exercises in the tutorials are milestones along your journey learning C++.
 Aserve can automatically send messages to your iapProj program in xcode to see if your program responds in the expected way.

-</em>Aserve will keep a permanent record on disk of code which has passed and failed which you will submit for assessment at the end of Semester One.</em>
+<em>Aserve will keep a permanent record on disk of code which has passed and failed which you will submit for assessment at the end of Semester One.</em>

 This document outlines each of unit tests available with details of inputs and expected outcomes.